emojicode/emojicode/tests/README.md

 # Tests

-You can run these tests **from the root** of this repository:
+You can run these tests **from the root** of this repository once you have installed Emojicode.

 ```
-make && make install && make tests
+make tests
 ```

-You might need to prepend `sudo` to `make install`.

 (Warning: The tests contain a lot of nonsense. 😜)